codedrift/soundboard/README.md

 DELETED SOUNDS CAN ONLY BE REMOVED FROM THE COLLECTION BY HAND!
 This is one of the next things thats gonna happen here...

+# "API"

+For some reasons you might wanna trigger a sound via a curl or sth.

+use [ip]/api/play/:id where :id is the id of the sound you want to play. this is the id that is used within the mongodb sound collection.

 # Common fixes for common problems
 HDMI not working? -> Run "resetserial.sh"